roman-milk/roman-milk.github.io/rob-and-mickey.md

+===

- ****** Rob and Mickey ****** byJust_Plain_Bob© "Give it up Bev.
+"Give it up Bev.
 I've told you several times that I want nothing to do with the money grubbing bitch that Mick has shown herself to be and I have no interest in Nancy.
 She is a nice girl and I like her as a friend, but other than that there is nothing there.
 No attraction at all."

  "That's because you haven't given her a decent chance."